isabella232/experience-manager-xml-documentation-learn.en/help/courses/course-1/creating-a-map.md

 ---
-title: Creating a map in XML Documentation
+title: Create a map in XML Documentation
-description: Creating a map in XML Documentation for Adobe Experience Manager
+description: Learn how to create a map in XML Documentation for Experience Manager
 exl-id: e38a7fd5-2a29-4248-8e8f-e6a87e1eae9c
 ---
 # Create a Map

-A map is an organizational tool that allows you to add and organize information in a hierarchical structure.
-Here, you can learn how to create a map and organize content within it.
+A map is an organizational tool that lets you add and organize information in a hierarchical structure.
+This tasks shows you how to create a map and organize content in the map.

-You can download example dita files from here:
+You can download example DITA files from here:

 * [Documents-with-Visual-Content.dita](assets/working-with-maps/Documents-with-Visual-Content.dita)
 * [Working-with-Tables.dita](assets/working-with-maps/Working-with-Tables.dita)